The Turtle Prince: The Turtle Prince (Sri Lanka)

-Second version
+The Prince who received the Turtle Shell

 In another tale, The Prince who received the Turtle Shell, in a certain kingdom, the prince's teachers notice that he fails to learn what they teach him, and thus inform the king.
 His brothers prove to be more skilled than him, and dejected, the prince abandons the kingdom.
 He takes shelter with a cowherd and his wife.
 While he grazes the cows, a goddess shows compassion to him and gives him a turtle shell and a magic spell.
 With it, he can turn into a turtle and vice versa.
 He goes to another kingdom and becomes the adopted son of a flower mother.
 He learns the seventh princess is still single and decides to court her in both human and turtle forms.
 The princess brings the turtle to her palace; he takes off his disguise and tells her his story.
 With time, she becomes pregnant and the king questions her about it.
 She tells it is the flower mother's son, so he delivers her to him and banishes her from the palace.
 Sometime later, the king organizes a feast with a hunt and sends six of his sons-in-law to take part in it.
 The seventh princess tells her husband and he joins the hunting party in ragged clothes.
 Out of sight, he changes into a prince, kills the animals, takes their tongues, and returns to his shabby disguise.
 The brothers-in-law present the animals to the king, but the seventh prince shows up to take the credit for his deed and shows the tongues to the king.